dcasota/ollama-scripts/README.md

 go build .
 ```

-In the setup directory, you can check if the executable ollama.exe has been created.
+In the setup directory you can check if the executable ollama.exe has been created.

 Configure the LLM
 --